Open source, cognitive surplus, and precarity

 It's no longer a choice between low-overhead, low-incentivization (open source) or accepting high overhead if you want to get paid.

-Open source advantages in transaction costs are still there, so there's no reason for open source to go away entirely, but people looking for open source contributors do have to realize that we're going to have to keep increasing the number of people who consider open source as a possible valuable use of their time (remuneration issues are blockers) or be stuck competing with more outlets for less already-unmonetized productive capacity.
+Open source advantages in transaction costs are still there.
+But people looking for open source contributors do have to realize that we're going to have to keep increasing the number of people who consider open source as a possible valuable use of their time (remuneration issues are blockers) or see open source lose contributors as we get stuck competing with more outlets for less already-unmonetized time and attention.